Iran–Israel proxy conflict: Hamas (2005–2011)

+Iran has backed Hamas since the 1990's.
+The Washington Institute details that during the second intifada, the IRGC, Quads force and Hezbollah cooperated closely with Hamas. the integration positioned Hamas as a strategic arm within Iran's "Axis of resistance", operating closely with other Iranian proxies.
 Between 2005 and 2011, Iran was one of the main funders and suppliers of Hamas.
 Israel estimates the Hamas' Brigades have a core of several hundred members, who received military training, including training in Iran and in Syria (before the Syrian Civil War).
 In 2011, after the outbreak of the Syrian Civil War, Hamas distanced itself from the Syrian government and its members began leaving Syria.
-Since 2012, Hamas ceased receiving any support from Iran due to Hamas' support of the Muslim Brotherhood in Syria.
 In a speech for the spokesman of the Qassam brigades in 2014 on Hamas's 27 anniversary he thanked Iran for aid in finance and weapons.

 Sudan (2005–2015)

 In 2008, Sudan and Iran signed a military cooperation agreement.
 The agreement was signed by Iran's Defense Minister Mostafa Mohammad-Najjar and his Sudanese counterpart Abdelrahim Mohamed Hussein.

 In 2011, however, Sudan reduced its cooperation with Iran after the start of the Syrian Civil War.

 In 2015, Sudan completely severed its ties with Iran, by participating in the Saudi-led intervention in the Yemeni Crisis on behalf of the Sunni Arab alliance.